fritzlabs/fritz-ios-tutorials/FritzARKitDemo/README.md

 ## Getting Started

+**Step 1: Create a Fritz Account**

 [Sign up](https://app.fritz.ai/register) for an account on Fritz AI in order to get started.

+Make sure that you have added the `Fritz-Info.plist` file to the app.

-**Step 1: Clone / Fork the fritz-ios-tutorials repository and open FritzStyleTransferDemo**
+**Step 2: Clone / Fork the fritz-ios-tutorials repository and open FritzStyleTransferDemo**

 ```
 git clone https://github.com/fritzlabs/fritz-ios-tutorials.git
 ```

-**Step 2: Create a Fritz Account**

-In order to use Fritz, please [register for a free account](https://app.fritz.ai/register) and [follow the directions](https://docs.fritz.ai/develop/get-started-sdk.html) for setting up a new app.

-Make sure that you have added the `Fritz-Info.plist` file to the app.

 **Step 3: Setup the project via Cocoapods**